Image: Portrait, 2016

 Michael Preble, a resident of Hot Springs, Arkansas, has been an active photographer since the late 1980s, first publishing his Caribbean photographs with International Voyager Media, Miami.
 He has exhibited nationally and regionally, including art festivals, galleries and museums, and is included in numerous public and private collections in Virginia, Arkansas, Louisiana, Georgia, Kentucky, Florida, North Carolina, South Carolina and Pennsylvania.

 Currently, his photographs can be seen at the ARTISTS' WORKSHOP GALLERY, 610 Central Avenue, Hot Springs, Arkansas (www.artistsworkshopgallery.com) and on Facebook; at AWG, he also serves as Co-Curator.
-In 2016 he was appointed to the Advisory Arts Committee for the City of Hot Springs.

 Michael is also a museum professional, retired in 2013 as Curator and Program Director at the Peninsula Fine Arts Center in Newport News, Virginia, a position he held since October 2004.
 Prior to his work in Hampton Roads, Michael was Deputy Director for Programming at the Arkansas Arts Center in Little Rock.
 He has held senior curatorial positions at the Arkansas Arts Center, Portland Museum of Art, Maine, and the Bass Museum of Art, Miami Beach, among others.
+In addition, he was on the Advisory Arts Committee for the City of Hot Springs from 2016 to 2018.

 He also served as guest curator for the William Baziotes exhibition at the Peggy Guggenheim Collection in Venice, Italy (2003-2004) and is currently Editor of the William Baziotes Catalogue Raisonné project.